Monthly Archives: December 2012

 3) The agricultural challenges of growing crops next to the Bay of Fundy, with the world’s highest tides, required a great deal of ingenuity.
 The farmers of Grand Pré created a system of dikes which allowed them to expand the cultivatable area of the region.
 Those dikes and drainage controls are still in place today.

 It is an interesting and subtle area.
 It will not jump out at you like other World Heritage sites like the Great Pyramids, but there is plenty here to discover if you are willing to look.

-Grand Pré can easily be visited via day trip from Halifax.
-The visitors center at Grand Pré National Historic Site is open every day in the summer months.
+Grand Pré can easily be visited via a day trip from Halifax.
+The visitors center at Grand Pré National Historic Site is open every day on the summer months.